Luke460/steering-wheel-master/readme.md

  - You can click on ***auto*** to generate a series of valid settings for your steering wheel.
 It works for both linear and advanced lut generation.
  - You can click on ***CSV settings*** to configure how to read the input csv file.
  - You can increase ***FFB peak reduction*** to reduce the maximum amount of force sent to your steering wheel by introducing soft clipping.
 It's recommended to leave this setting at 0 and reduce the gain directly in game (keep in mind that changing the overall gain will also affect the FFB dead zone).
  - You can use ***FFB power enhancement*** to boost your wheel FFB strength.
-This option increases the low and medium values of FFB in a progressive manner by introducing soft clipping.
-It's recommended to leave this setting at 0 and keep the game gain as high as possible.
+This option increases the low and medium values of FFB in a progressive manner by modifying the FFB curve.
  - You can increase ***dead zone enhancement*** if you have vibrations in the central area of the steering wheel.
  - You can decrease ***dead zone enhancement*** if you still have an FFB dead zone with the generated lut.
  - You can select ***linearize near zero*** to improve fidelity of low ffb values.
 Enabling this option may require you to slightly increase the ***dead zone enhancement*** value.